yelper/alpertopia/_drafts/2021-01-01-accessible-vis-reports.md

 {% capture assetdir %}/assets/img/accessibility/{% endcapture %}

+_This is a DRAFT; not ready for dissemination yet!_

 Accessibility has been the top of mind of several of us on [the Power BI](https://powerbi.microsoft.com/en-us/what-is-power-bi/) team.
 We reached a strong milestone last year in [achieving full keyboard interactivity within all elements of the report canvas](https://docs.microsoft.com/en-us/power-bi/create-reports/desktop-accessibility-keyboard-shortcuts), allowing full functionality for keyboard users and enabling new workflows combining keyboard and mouse interactions.

 Our accessibility efforts are guided by online/software accessibility standards (e.g, [WCAG 2.1](https://www.w3.org/TR/WCAG21/)) as well as government regulations (e.g., [US Section 508](https://www.epa.gov/accessibility/what-section-508) and [EN 301 549](https://en.wikipedia.org/wiki/EN_301_549)).
 These standards address how screen readers read out content and layout, as well as prescribing how users should be able to interact with elements using just a keyboard.
-However, there is very meager discussion on what constitutes good practice for making a particular visualization—or more appropriately, a page, report, or dashboard full of visualizations—accessible.
+However, there is very meager discussion on what constitutes good practice for making a particular visualization—or more appropriately for the discussion here, a page, report, or dashboard full of visualizations—accessible.

+A lot of the history of discussing accessible data visualizations focused on make sure that colors used were colorblind-friendly.
+There are many more abilities to target than deuteranopia; Microsoft's document collection focusing on [inclusive design](https://www.microsoft.com/design/inclusive/) is a wonderful starting point for this discussion—if a little high-level.

 This blog post tries to work toward a "good" standard for accessible reports using visualization.
+This discussion is a little biased toward software engineering on a data visualization product, though a thorough discussion on accessible data visualization would also be needed.

+I stand on the shoulders of others who have also worked in this space; other resources are linked near the bottom of this post ([jump down there now!](#other-resources)).

-Note that I am not a lawyer nor speaking on behalf of private conversations happening at my employer. 🙃
+I am absolutely not trying to be authoritative in this post.
+Nothing here is set in stone, I just want to get this out there to generate some discussion and refinement.
+I had hoped to provide more complete working examples within this post, but time pressure is keeping me from fleshing it out.
+Note that I am not a lawyer nor speaking on behalf of private conversations happening at my employer (thanks CELA!). 🙃

 ---

-Let's start by talking about the functionality to ensure content are accessible, specifically these  visualization-dominant reports.
-In my mind, there are two primary functions to consider when designing accessibility in a visually-focused: keyboard interactivity and screen readers.
+Let's start by talking about the functionality to ensure content are accessible via common navigation tools, specifically these visualization-dominant reports.
+In my mind, there are two primary functions to consider when designing accessibility: keyboard interactivity and screen readers.
 Starting from the basics:

 * **Keyboard navigation** — Enables limited-dexterity users to navigate between interactive elements in two-dimensional space and take action (e.g., change pages, cross-highlight a particular data point).
 * **Screen readers** — Enables limited-vision users to navigate and consume content via a text-to-speech interface.
-Generally has an additive mode named _scan mode_, which changes the keyboard navigation mode to instead get overview of narrative structure such as headings and reading content instead of typical _navigation mode_ (finding and understanding available controls and interactions).
+Generally has an additive mode named _scan mode_, which changes the keyboard navigation mode to instead get overview of narrative structure (headings and reading content aloud) instead of typical _navigation mode_ (finding and understanding available controls and interactions).

-The bar for accountability to make an accessible report is high.
+It takes _a lot_ of attention to detail to ensure that a visualization report is accessible.
 There's a lot of consideration here that goes beyond making sure the right HTML tags, ARIA attributes and role, and interactive elements are being used and labeled correctly.
 I won't go too much into depth into the full considerations here when designing an generalized, accessible visual interface, but here's a list of resources that I felt were helpful in my own learning journey:

-* []() — Understanding the difference between scan mode and nav mode for screen readers
+* [WebAIM: Designing for Screen Reader Accessibility](https://webaim.org/techniques/screenreader/) — Understanding the difference between scan mode and nav mode for screen readers
-* []() — ARIA spec; what roles do and what attributes are required when tagging interactive elements
+* [W3C: WAI-ARIA overview](https://www.w3.org/WAI/standards-guidelines/aria/) — ARIA spec; what roles do and what attributes are required when tagging interactive elements
 * []() — Considerations for focus traps, "natural" keyboard interaction and hinting

+Note that there are further considerations that move a little bit more toward product design but are still critical for ensuring an inclusive interface for all users.
+These considerations include learning support (think: tutorials) and alternative encodings (think: descriptive captions, natural-language interfaces).

+Note that in this blog post, I'm completely leaving out discussion on picking good, discriminable and identifiable colors (visual design), and limiting motion (animation design).
+Hopefully I'll pick it up in a later post, but check out some generalized resources at the bottom of the post ([jump to "Other resources" now](#other-resources))!

 ---